 Our future success depends in large part on the continued services of senior management and other key personnel and our ability to retain and motivate them.
 In particular, we are dependent on the services of Hayden Brown, our President and Chief Executive Officer, and our future vision, strategic direction, work marketplace, and technology could be compromised if she were to take another position, become ill or incapacitated, or otherwise become unable to serve as our President and Chief Executive Officer.
 We rely on our leadership team and other key personnel in the areas of product, engineering, operations, security, marketing, sales, support, corporate development, and general and administrative functions.
 Our senior management and other key personnel are all employed on an at-will basis, which means that they could terminate their employment with us at any time, for any reason, and without notice, and we do not maintain any "key-person" life insurance policies.
-If we lose the services of senior management or other key personnel, if our succession plans prove inadequate, or if we are unable to attract, train, integrate, and retain the highly skilled personnel we need, our business, operating results, and financial condition could be adversely affected.
+If we lose the services of senior management or other key personnel, if our succession plans prove inadequate, or if we are unable to retain, attract, train, and integrate the highly skilled personnel we need, our business, operating results, and financial condition could be adversely affected.

 There have been, and may continue to be, changes in our management team resulting from the hiring or departure of executives.
-For example, in December 2019, we announced that our prior President and Chief Executive Officer, Stephane Kasriel, was resigning from this position, and that Hayden Brown, our prior Chief Marketing and Product Officer, would take the position of President and Chief Executive Officer effective January 1, 2020.
-Additionally, in August 2020, we announced that our prior Chief Financial Officer, Brian Kinion, was resigning from this position and that Jeff McCombs would be appointed as our Chief Financial Officer.
+For example, effective January 1, 2020, Hayden Brown took the position of President and Chief Executive Officer and in August 2020, we announced that our prior Chief Financial Officer was resigning from this position and that Jeff McCombs would be appointed as our Chief Financial Officer.
 We have made, and may continue to make, other changes that have been and will be disruptive to our personnel, such as the reduction of a portion of our sales force in November 2020 and reorganizations of reporting lines of our workforce.
-These changes have resulted, and future personnel changes may result, in increased attrition or reduced productivity of our personnel, including senior management and key personnel, stemming from organizational restructuring, as new reporting relationships are established, and as other companies may increasingly target our executives.
-Any such changes may also result in a loss of institutional knowledge, cause disruptions to our business, or distract or result in diminished morale in or the loss of workers.
+These changes have resulted, and future personnel changes may result, in increased attrition or reduced productivity of our personnel, including senior management and key personnel, stemming from organizational restructuring, as new reporting relationships are established, and as other companies may increasingly target our executives and other key personnel.
+Any such changes may also result in a loss of institutional knowledge, cause disruptions to our business, or distract or result in diminished morale in, or the loss of, workers.

-Our future success also depends on our continuing ability to attract, train, integrate, and retain highly skilled personnel, including software engineers and sales personnel.
+Our future success also depends on our continuing ability to retain, attract, train, and integrate highly skilled personnel, including software engineers and sales personnel.
 We face intense competition for qualified personnel from numerous software and other technology companies.
 In addition, competition for qualified personnel, particularly software engineers, is particularly intense.
-We may not be able to retain our current key personnel or attract, train, integrate, or retain other highly skilled personnel in the future, all of which may be more difficult during the COVID-19 pandemic.
-We may incur significant costs to attract and retain highly skilled personnel, we may lose new employees to our competitors or other technology companies before we realize the benefit of our investment in recruiting and training them, and our succession plans may be insufficient to ensure business continuity if we are unable to retain key personnel.
-To the extent we move into new geographies, we would need to attract and recruit skilled personnel in those areas.
+This competition has become exacerbated by the increase in employee resignations currently taking place throughout the United States as a result of the COVID-19 pandemic, which is commonly referred to as the "great resignation."
+We may not be able to retain our current key personnel or attract, train, integrate, or retain other highly skilled personnel in the future, all of which may be more difficult given our shift to a flexible work model for our workforce.
+We may incur significant costs to attract and retain highly skilled personnel, we may lose employees to our competitors or other technology companies before we realize the benefit of our investment in recruiting and training them, and our succession plans may be insufficient to ensure business continuity if we are unable to retain key personnel or were to lose a significant portion of our personnel.
+To the extent we move into new geographies, including internationally, we would need to attract and recruit skilled personnel in those areas.